jonnew/Oat/README.md

   -f [ --folder ] arg    The folder to which snapshots will be saved

 NOTE:
-  To take a snapshot of the currently displayed frame, press <kbd>s</kbd> while the display window is in focus.
+  To take a snapshot of the currently displayed frame, press 's' while the display window is in focus.
 ```

 ##### Example